zephraph/notes/Week in Review/2021/Week 17 -- May.md

 ## What I'm working on

 I've got a few in flight things that I'm excited about.
-I recently got a rough PoC of my [[Typescript control flow library]] done.
+I recently got a rough PoC of my [[procedure]] done.
 I'm really not sure if that's a good idea yet, but it's interesting none-the-less.

 Once I publish the above, I'm going to use it to add an install command to [[obsidian-plugin-cli]].
 This'll just give folks the ability to install a plugin via the cli instead of having to do it from inside of [[Obsidian]].
 Useful for testing an unpublished plugin.